 Building a House in Surrey

-Find all the information you need to build a house in Surrey, BC.
+Find all the information you need to build a house in Surrey.

 Pick ups and Drop offs: Note that Surrey City Hall has switched to appointment-only.
 Hard copies of plans, applications and other documents normally accepted at 2W, 3W and 4W counters are to be left in the drop box near the public entrance at Parking Level P1.
 Pick up of permits, plans and other documents normally from 2W, 3W and 4W is now at the Reception Desk at 1W.

 Inspections: Building, Plumbing, Electrical and Trees and Landscape inspections are still being scheduled.
-Until further notice, Building, Plumbing and Electrical inspections of occupied homes, properties and spaces will in some cases be carried out with alternative review methods that do not require on-site attendance.
+Until further notice, premises that are occupied prior to final inspection will no longer be inspected.
+This is in accordance with the recent Provincial Health Officer (PHO) orders.
+Site reviews of other occupied properties and spaces will, in some cases, continue to be carried out with alternative review methods and/or specific protocols.

 Before You Begin

-The current permit application processing wait time for construction of Single Family Dwellings is approximately 12 weeks for complete applications.
+Please note that the current permit application processing wait time for the construction of Single Family Dwellings is approximately 12 weeks, for complete applications.

 This information is for residents building a single family dwelling on private property.